 Using a reserved, business-like approach when interacting with others.

 Developing efficient approaches that improve performance and maintain quality.

 Showing people how to do things in a logical sequence.

 Directing others in an impersonal manner with clarity and precision.

 Taking on complex, interconnected problems and making sense of them.

 Weaknessess typically associated with the DISC type CD personality include...

-- Criticizing people who don't meet his/her standards for quality and accuracy.
+Criticizing people who don't meet their standards for quality and accuracy.

 DISC Type CD Personality Growth